mlunadevops/bgp-networking-portfolio/case07-load-balancing-in-BGP/README.md

 ## 1. Introduction and Theoretical Framework

-**Devices & Interfaces:** The setup features two routers, RTA and RTB, each equipped with a Loopback 0 interface (203.0.113.1/32 and 198.51.100.1/32 respectively).

 **Parallel Links & ECMP:** Both routers are connected by two parallel physical links (e0/0 and e0/1) utilizing subnets 198.18.1.0/30 and 198.18.2.0/30.
 Static routes pointing across both links enable Equal-Cost Multi-Path (ECMP) load balancing.

-**Logical Session:** Because the neighbors are not directly connected via their peering IP addresses, an eBGP multihop session is established logically between their loopback addresses, traversing the parallel physical paths.

 ## 2. Topology and BGP Neighbor Establishment